shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

   Make sure the list is still filtered to `env:staging`{{copy}} and `service:movies-api-java`{{copy}}.

-  Click the new `movies-api-java` trace that appeared in the list after you reran the query.
+  Click one of the new `movies-api-java` traces that appeared in the list after you reran the query.

   Notice that the top span corresponding to the `movies-api-java` service no longer has child spans for the `mongo` service.